Binammarmh/DAND-Project-4/README.md

-# DAND-Project-5: wrangling data of WeRateDogs twiiter account.
+# DAND-Project-5: Wrangling Data of WeRateDogs Twitter Account.
 Real-world data rarely comes clean.
 Using Python and its libraries, I gathered data from a variety of sources and in a variety of formats, assessed its quality and tidiness, then cleaned it.
 This is called data wrangling.I documented my wrangling efforts in a Jupyter Notebook, plus showcased them through analyses and visualizations using Python (and its libraries).

 # Gathering steps